Eastern Baltimore County Task Force

 - Compel our youth to dream of a positive future

-Initiatives include partnering with businesses to assist needy families, the annual Principals’ Breakfast and an Outstanding Teachers’ Awards program.
+Initiatives include partnering with businesses to assist needy families, the annual Principals’ Breakfast and an Awards for Excellence in Education program.
 The Principals’ Breakfast is both an evaluation and a brainstorming session which addresses topics of mutual interest and concern to educational and organizational leaders.
-The Outstanding Teachers’ Awards program recognizes the dedication and service that fantastic educators provide to our children on a daily basis.
+The Awards for Excellence in Education program recognizes the dedication and service that fantastic educators provide to our children on a daily basis.